augustopetraglia/ecom-next-stripe/README.md

-Simple ecom store using Next.js and Stripe and create-next-app
+Simple ecom store using Next.js, Stripe and create-next-app